Immunizations

 Tetanus Diphtheria Acellular Pertussis (Tdap): One dose of the adult Tdap vaccine, unless current Td booster is less than 2 years old.
 If current Td booster is less than 2 years old wait to receive Tdap vaccine.
 If Tdap dose is 10 years old or older a Td booster is required.

-Measles, Mumps and Rubella (MMR) and positive rubella antibody titer: Two doses of MMR vaccine and positive rubella antibody titer or positive antibody titers for measles, mumps, and rubella.
+Measles, Mumps and Rubella (MMR): Two doses of MMR vaccine OR positive antibody titers for measles, mumps, and rubella.

-Varicella (chicken pox): If history of disease, positive antibody titer is required or 2 doses of varicella vaccine.
+Varicella (chicken pox): positive antibody titer (if history of disease) or two doses of vaccine.

-Hepatitis B: 3 doses of vaccine and positive quantitative antibody titer required.
+Hepatitis B: 3 doses; 2 doses of Heplisav-B given AND positive Hepatitis B quantitative (numeric value) antibody titer (laboratory evidence of immunity)

-The hepatitis B vaccine is a three-dose series, which takes six months to complete.
-For students, who have not already started the series, documentation for two doses of the vaccine must be submitted by the deadline.
+The hepatitis B vaccine three-dose series, takes six months to complete.
+For students restarting the three-dose series, documentation for two doses of the vaccine must be submitted by the deadline.

 Recommended